 The Curse of the Darksaber

 Some Mandalorians seem to attribute the Empire’s attack on Mandalore to a curse.
-In The Book of Boba Fett, the Armorer tells Din Djarin:
+In The Book of Boba Fett, the Armorer told Din Djarin:

 If, however, it is not won in combat, and falls into the hands of the undeserving, it will be a curse unto the nation.
 Mandalore will be laid to waste and its people scattered to the four winds.

 It’s why Bo-Katan refused to take the Darksaber again, though Din offered it freely.
 Pas Vizsla, a descendent of Tarre, tried to fight Din and win it but he failed.
-Din still carries the Darksaber.
+Din carried the Darksaber until Bo-Katan defeated his captors on Mandalore using the weapon.
+This was enough to count as her “winning” the weapon.

-Originally published December 27, 2019.
+Originally published on December 27, 2019.
 Additional reporting by Lindsey Romain.